VSee: Origins and notable dates

+Corporate history

+In June 2024, VSee Lab merged with iDoc Telehealth, a provider of tele-intensivist and ICU care services, and combined with a special-purpose acquisition company, Digital Health Acquisition Corp, to form a publicly traded company, VSee Health, Inc. (Nasdaq: VSEE).
+Following the merger, the company expanded its offerings to include teleradiology and inpatient/ICU telehealth services, securing contracts with clients including Premier, Inc. and NASA, and continuing government work through the U.S. Department of Health and Human Services.
+VSee Health reported revenue of approximately $14.6 million for the 2025 fiscal year, a 40% increase over 2024.

+In May 2026, VSee Health sold VSee Lab, Inc. back to co-founder and former co-CEO Milton Chen under a stock purchase agreement, returning VSee Lab to private ownership and separating it from the publicly traded parent company.

 VSee Board of Directors include former Defense Secretary William Perry, former Stanford University Dean of Engineering James Gibbons, and Jingle Video for RTP co-author Milton Chen.
 Its Board of Advisors include Terry Winograd, Pat Hanrahan, David Kelley, and James Davis.

 According to the company, its customers include IBM, Shell, Kaiser Permanente, NASA, the Navy SEALs, and US Congress, and its users include well-knowns such as Angelina Jolie, Mandy Moore, and Linkin Park.

 Investors include In-Q-Tel and Salesforce.com.

 Features and design

 VSee sends and receives high quality video over consumer-grade networks using software.

 VSee uses a managed peer-to-peer architecture similar to Skype.
 However, a server is used for address lookup and for administrative purposes.
 Data being sent and received among clients does not pass through the server.
 This data is encrypted using FIPS 140-2.
 VSee also uses a proprietary network-sensing algorithm that adapts to network conditions, allowing it to deliver video over very low-bandwidths and with minimal impact to a network.